Chris Carney: Military service

 He is the recipient of the Defense Meritorious Service Medal, three Joint Service Achievement Medals, the Navy and Marine Corps Achievement Medal, and the Outstanding Volunteer Service Medal.
 His awards also include the Naval Rifle Marksman ribbon and the Naval Pistol Expert Medal.

 In September 2007, Congressman Carney went on active duty with the Navy for his two weeks of service as a Lt.
-Commander in the reserves.
+Commander in the reserve.
 On active duty, Carney worked on the "Predator" project near Norfolk, VA.

-In July 2008, Carney was promoted from Lieutenant Commander to Commander (select) in the Naval Reserve.
-He was one of just two members of the House to serve in the military reserves.
+In July 2008, Carney was promoted from lieutenant commander to commander in the Naval Reserve.
+He was one of just two members of the House to serve in the military reserve.

-During his unsuccessful 2010 re-election campaign Carney revealed that he had served as an interrogator at Guantanamo.
+During his unsuccessful 2010 re-election campaign, Carney revealed that he had served as an interrogator at Guantanamo.

 Carol Rosenberg, writing in the Miami Herald, wrote that although Carney had traveled with fellow Congressional Representatives on fact-finding trips to Guantanamo, he had never informed them that he himself had served there.